 We stayed up late drinking one night and I slept on his couch and then he took me in the morning to his tailor where he was having a Vicuna suit made.
 Also took me with him to his shoemaker, always introducing me to all these places – the shirt maker, the tailor, and the shoemaker - as a future client of theirs.
 Knowing I didn’t have the resources to afford such items myself, he showed me the same manners that others had shown him when he was a young man.
 People had given him the name of where to get suits made without asking if he could afford it.
 He remembered such consideration and passed it along to me.

 He truly didn’t give a fuck in the way that can’t be faked.
-Combined with the quality that people born in Newark tend to have which is to say exactly what’s on their mind and you have the beautiful blend of Nick.
-Funny anecdote -Nick had a book signed by the writer Phillip Roth, also born in Newark, and he asked Roth if he ever went back to Newark.
+Combined with the quality that people born in Newark tend to have, which is to say exactly what’s on their mind, and you have the beautiful blend of Nick.
+Funny anecdote -Nick had a book signed by the writer Phillip Roth, also born in Newark, and who at that time in his life was somewhat hard of hearing.
+Nick asked Roth if he ever went back to Newark.
 Roth’s response was, “What’s there to go back to?”
 When Nick got home he opened the book and saw it was inscribed Dear Frankie.
 He called up his friend Frankie and asked him if he wanted a signed Phillip Roth book.

 Nick would light up a cigarette in a taxi.
 When the cab driver raised a stink he’d say: “Oh now you talk!
 Don’t say a fucking word the whole time!”
 And then proceed to call the cabbie a slur of nasty names.
 One time a woman at the bar asked him what he did for a living and he told her that he was a speechwriter for the president of the republic of Czechoslovakia (one of the two countries in the world that are a republic; Dominica being the other one).
 When the woman asked if Nick spoke Czech he casually and with a stone straight face said, "No. I write them in English and they have someone who translates them into Czech for me."